adammcguire/academic/content/authors/Xrystyan_L/_index.md

 ---
 # Display name
-title: Lindsay Lange
+title: Xrystyan Lascano

 # Username (this should match the folder name)
 authors:
-- Lindsay_L
+- Xrystyan_L

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2nd Year PhD Student
+role: 1st Year PhD Student

 # Organizations/Affiliations
 organizations: